jajito/X32-Recorder/README.md

 This is only a continuation of his marvelous work. https://dikant.de/2018/02/28/raspberry-xr18-recorder/

-I'm not a programmer, so excuse my rough coding
+I'm not a programmer, so excuse my rough coding and my poor english.
+If you find it useful or you are making money with it, consider buying me a coffee.